-Finance income comprises foreign exchange gains on financial items, fair value gains on derivative financial instruments and deposit interest.
+Finance income comprises foreign exchange gains on financial items and deposit interest.
 Interest income is recognized as it accrues.
-Finance costs comprise interest on borrowings, dividends on series A and series B shares recognized on an effective interest rate basis and fair value losses on derivative financial instruments.
+Finance costs comprise interest on borrowings and foreign exchange losses.

 I) Share based payments

 The grant date fair value of equity-settled share based awards made to employees and non-employees is recognized as an expense, with a corresponding adjustment to equity, over the vesting period of the award.
 The amount recognized as an expense is adjusted to reflect the number of awards for which the achievement of service and non-market conditions are expected to be met, such that the amount ultimately recognized represents only vested awards.